Real‑time, psychologically safe visibility into staff wellbeing

 Dr. Narath Carlile, CoFounder & CTO

 Narath is an attending physician at the Brigham and Women’s Hospital in Boston, where he also serves as Director of Clinical Practice Innovation, an associate Program Director and Director of Innovation for the Internal Medicine Residency, and Associate Professor at Harvard Medical School's Informatics and Innovation Fellowship program.
-In addition to an MD from Dartmouth Medical School and MPH from Harvard School of Public Health, he holds a BPAS in Computer Science from York University.

 LEFT: Building electronic devices in the workshop (2022).
 RIGHT: Suvi Carlile in February 2020 (age 12) presenting the original 'Happy Button' as a 7th-Grade science fair project.

-LEFT: HiLo cofounders Narath Carlile MD MPH (left) and Suvi Carlile (right) in 2024.
+LEFT: HiLo co-founders Narath Carlile MD MPH (left) and Suvi Carlile (right) in 2024.

 RIGHT TOP: HiLo v2 (2022-24).
 RIGHT BOTTOM: HiLoPulse v3 (2025).